arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/12.multi-protocol-gateway/content.md

 ***If you are unfamiliar with Docker and containers, please read the tutorial on how to [Create and Upload a Custom Container to the Portenta X8](https://docs.arduino.cc/tutorials/portenta-x8/custom-container)***

 You can access the files [here](assets/Multi_Protocol_Gateway_X8.zip).
-Meanwhile, let's go through SOM of the important details of the included files.
+Meanwhile, let's go through some of the important details of the included files.

 #### Container Build File: Docker Compose